 Selling, general and administrative ("SG&A") expenses consist primarily of fixed and incentive-based compensation, advertising, rent, insurance, utilities and other customary operating expenses.
-A significant portion of our cost structure is variable (such as sales commissions), or controllable (such as advertising), generally allowing us to adapt to changes in the retail environment over the long-term.
+A significant portion of our cost structure is variable (such as sales commissions), or controllable (such as advertising), which we believe better allows us to adapt to changes in the retail environment over the long-term.
 We evaluate commissions paid to salespeople as a percentage of retail vehicle gross profit and all other SG&A expenses in the aggregate as a percentage of total gross profit, with the exception of advertising expense, which we evaluate on a per vehicle retailed ("PVR") basis.

-The United States automotive retail market showed continued improvement in 2013, with new vehicle SAAR increasing to 15.6 million as compared to 14.5 million in 2012.
-We continued to benefit from improving economic conditions in 2013, which we attribute to improved consumer confidence, the continued availability of credit at terms favorable to consumers resulting primarily from the current low interest rate environment, gradually improving unemployment, stable fuel prices and the increasing age of the U.S. automotive fleet.
-We believe that the overall economic recovery will continue to be fragile, and may be subject to further changes based on consumer confidence, interest rates, unemployment levels and other macro-economic factors as the long-term prospects for, and the timing of, a return to a stronger economy continue to be difficult to predict.
+The United States automotive retail market showed continued improvement in 2014, with new vehicle SAAR increasing to 16.5 million as compared to 15.6 million in 2013.
+We continued to benefit from improving economic conditions in 2014, which we attribute to improved consumer confidence, the continued availability of credit at terms favorable to consumers resulting primarily from the current low interest rate environment, continued incremental improvements in overall unemployment levels, favorable fuel prices and the age of the U.S. automotive fleet.
+We believe that the overall economic recovery will continue to be fragile, and may be subject to further changes based on consumer confidence, interest rates, unemployment levels, instability in fuel prices and other macro-economic factors as the long-term prospects for, and the timing of, a return to a stronger economy continue to be difficult to predict.

-We had total available liquidity of \$281.4 million as of December 31, 2013, which consisted of cash and cash equivalents of \$5.4 million, borrowing availability of \$231.7 million under our revolving credit facilities and \$44.3 million of availability under our floor plan offset account.
+We had total available liquidity of \$285.0 million as of December 31, 2014, which consisted of cash and cash equivalents of \$2.9 million, \$25.9 million of availability under our floor plan offset account, and borrowing availability of \$164.7 million and \$91.5 million under our revolving credit facility and our used vehicle revolving floor plan facility, respectively.
 For further discussion of our liquidity, please refer to "Liquidity and Capital Resources" below.